Employee Recruitment and Retention Trends: TAtechEurope

 What if data could predict the future?
 VONQ does predictive hiring by helping recruiters see a predicted outcome of their recruitment marketing campaign.

 Predictive reporting and analytics can save companies and recruiters wasted resources and money.
-Talivest’s survey tools help companies predict when churn might occur and how to make changes that will reduce attrition and win back employee referrals and boomerangs by using offboarding best practices.
+Talivest’s survey tools help companies predict when employee turnover might occur.
+It also helps boost employee recruitment and retention, as well as recommending changes that will reduce attrition and win back employee referrals and boomerangs.

 Branding is Key

 Chad Sowash, CEO of Catch 22 Consulting (which helps veterans get corporate jobs), asked the panel “Are we seeing a movement from employer brand to just ‘brand’?”
 Shane Gray of Clinch says there is a definite overlap between the two.
 All three panelists brought up the famous case study of Virgin Media, who lost revenue when job applicants who had a negative experience when applying for roles with the company cancelled their Virgin subscriptions.

 Employer branding is hugely important for prospective candidates who will do a health check on the company before joining, by reading reviews on Glassdoor and elsewhere.
 This is where Talivest can help companies improve their employer brand by measuring employee feedback through onboarding, exit surveys and “stay” surveys.
 This can save revenue and generate new revenue.